-The Dodge Journey is a mid-size, seven-passenger crossover that's well worth considering for buyers seeking a family-friendly ride with a versatile interior and an affordable price.
+The Dodge Journey is a mid-size, seven-passenger crossover that offers a family-friendly ride with a versatile interior and an affordable price.
 Just make sure to skip over the lackluster base four-cylinder in favor of the smooth and powerful Pentastar V6 option.

 Though you wouldn't know it from the exterior, which only received minor detail changes, the latest Journey is a far cry from the lackluster original model.
 As part of Chrysler's post-bankruptcy product overhaul, it received major interior, powertrain and suspension revisions that make it a fully competitive model.
 It's undeniably showing its age, however.